kaverithenu-25/kaveri-cybersec-portfolio/case studies/01-broken-access-control-idor.md

 **7. Lessons learned**

-Authentication ≠ authorization.
+-Authentication ≠ authorization.
 A logged-in user is not automatically an authorized user.
 Every protected resource needs an ownership check.
-The frontend is not a security boundary.
+-The frontend is not a security boundary.
 "The UI only shows their own ID" is not a control — attackers don't use the UI.
-IDOR is a class of bugs, not a single bug.
+-IDOR is a class of bugs, not a single bug.
 Fixing one endpoint while leaving others vulnerable provides false confidence.
 A systematic codebase sweep is required.
-Test it continuously.
+-Test it continuously.
 A one-time pentest finding is closed in a sprint, but the same flaw often resurfaces in a future release.
 Authorization tests belong in the CI pipeline.

 **8. References**